Monthly Archive July 2013

 Your current direction or trajectory in life either 1) will not lead to a long term, viable career path, or 2) your current life situation lacks deeper meaning; you don’t feel like what you do every day makes…

-Posted July 16th, 2013 by & filed under Featured, New Thoughts from President Nolan.
+Posted July 16th, 2013 by & filed under Reflections from President Nolan, Featured.

 Had a great conversation with a close friend today.
 He lost his dad a couple weeks ago.
 As I say from time to time, that makes him a member of a club of which nobody really wants to be a member—Those Of Us Who Have Lost A Parent.

-Posted July 16th, 2013 by & filed under Featured, Paintsplash - Art Therapy, Top News.
+Posted July 16th, 2013 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.

 by Magdalena Karlick